-I use a web app called Harvest (my affiliate link) to send invoices.
-Because I use the Harvest iOS and Mac apps to track my time, I can easily include an itemized report of time spent in each invoice.
+I currently send invoices straight from QuickBooks.
+Because I use the ClickUp + Everhour integration to track my time, I can easily generate an itemized report of time spent and attach it to the invoice.

 Or, if I need to create an invoice for a down payment on a new project, I can set up a new client and new project in a minute or two.

-However, many writers create their invoices manually, one at a time.
-They print the Word, Pages, or GDocs document as a PDF.
-They attached the PDF to an email, and deliver it to clients that way.
+Even with all of these tools and platforms available, many writers create invoices manually, one at a time.
+They print a Word, Pages, or GDoc document as a PDF and send it to clients as an email attachment.